IPBES-Data/IPBES_TCA_Ch2_Vision/input/tca_corpus/search terms/strategies_options.org.md

 "Human Development Index" OR
 "Inclusive Wealth Index" OR
 "Index of Sustainable Economic Welfare" OR
-"inequality index" OR
+"Inequality index" OR
-"real wealth of nations" OR
+"Real wealth" OR
 "Social Progress Index" OR
-"wellbeing budget"
+"Wellbeing budget"

 ## Financial system reform

+"Biodiversity offset" OR
+"Carbon credit" OR
+"Commodity future" OR
 "Central bank reform" OR
-"debt relief" OR
+"Debt relief" OR
 "Debt service suspension" OR
-"dismantle off-shore accounts" OR
+"Derivative trading" OR
+"Ecological fiscal transfer" OR
+"Environmental Tax"  OR
+"Environmental impact bonds" OR
+"Green subsidy" OR
+"Green public procurement" OR
+"Global exchange price" OR
 "International Monetary Fund reform" OR
-"financial reform" OR
+"Financial reform" OR
-"progressive taxation on wealth"  OR
-"reduce tax havens" OR
+"Progressive taxation"  OR
+"Tax haven" OR
-"regulate inequalities" OR
+"Regulate inequalities" OR
-"sustainable finance" OR
+"Sustainable finance" OR
+"Tradable permit" OR
+"Trade ban" OR
-"tobin tax" OR
+"Tobin tax" OR
+"Universal basic income" OR
-"wealth tax" OR
+"Wealth tax" OR
 "World Trade Organization reform"

 ## Alternative economic models